 You have spent many years living in the Netherlands and France.
 Can you tell us how the Dutch and French are different as neighbors?
 How are Dutch people received in France?

 In the Netherlands we had Dutch neighbors.
 Today in the south of France we have Dutch neighbors!
 No big difference, this is Europe!

 If there has been one big change in Europe in the last generation, it's how internationalized each country has become.
-It is fun to have summer open-air dinners together with our German, American, Irish, Belgian and French neighbors on the square next to the 800-year-old church.
-We once brought the whole Rick Steves' France tour group in, and it was an unforgettable dinner for all of us!
+It is fun to have summer open-air dinners together with our German, American, Irish, Belgian, and French neighbors on the square next to the 800-year-old church.
+We once brought the whole Rick Steves France tour group in, and it was an unforgettable dinner for all of us!

 I believe that Dutch people have a relatively good reputation in France.
 If we are going to stay in France a while, we learn to speak some French as quickly as possible.
 You assimilate just a little, or as much as you want.
 The French in the southern countryside, where I live, seem to appreciate this.
-They don't bother foreigners too much, and they just do their own thing: herding sheep, producing wine and shooting wild boar.
+They don't bother foreigners too much, and they just do their own thing: herding sheep, producing wine, and shooting wild boar.

-You recently moved out of Paris and into the countryside.
+Several years ago, you moved out of Paris and into the countryside.
 How has this changed your life?
 Do you miss the city?

 Do I miss Paris and the city dynamics?
 No, not really, probably because I spend at least three months per year in Paris for work or just in the off-season.
 My challenge in life at this moment is to find a good balance between the guiding season and time off.
-That is why we recently purchased a shepherd cottage in the remote countryside of the French Pyrenees.
+That is why we purchased a shepherd cottage in the remote countryside of the French Pyrenees.
 There was no electricity, water, natural gas, or sewer.
-This is what you call "roughing it" I think.
+This is what you call "roughing it," I think.